Highway 132 status – Updated Nov. 12, 2019

 - No public access will be permitted on Highway 132 until it is officially inspected, completed and accepted.

 Lava from the 2018 Kīlauea eruption covered about 13 miles of public roads.
 Major roads that were inundated include Highway 132, Pohoiki Road and Highway 137.

 - The near-term goal is to reestablish access over a temporary road to homes and farms in the kipuka (land isolated by recent lava flows) along Highway 132.

 - No schedule or timeline has been determined for Pohoiki Road, Highway 137 and Lighthouse Road.

-- The Department of Public Works (DPW) is working to complete Highway 132 temporary road construction before October 5, 2019, to qualify for FHWA reimbursement.
+- The initial deadline to complete Highway 132 temporary road construction was Oct.
+5, 2019, to qualify for 100% FHWA reimbursement.

 - Due to temperatures that exceed recommended levels for the installation of asphalt-treated base, FHWA approved a 3-month extension for completion, with a revised deadline of Jan.
 5, 2020.